Treatment for vertigo

 The pathogens associated with dizziness and vertigo are phlegm, wind, fire, and Qi deficiency.
 When organs such as the spleen, stomach, kidneys, or heart are weakened, pathogens such as wind, heat, and phlegm may occur.
 San Jiao, aka the “triple heater,” is another chief concept in TCM; one of its primary functions is to control the movements of fluids in the body so that they do not accumulate and accumulate inappropriately.
 In dizziness, phlegm and heat develop to the point that they cause Jiao to stagnate and malfunction, pushing the phlegm up the body.
 The acupuncture practitioner will listen carefully to discover which organ systems are out of balance and work to strengthen these areas.
 For example, dizziness combined with emotional disturbances such as anger and depression are signs of too much wind or heat in the liver.
 A weakening of the heart or spleen can follow an extended illness or a period of stress and anxiety.
 Too much phlegm, heat, and moisture in the stomach and spleen can result from a poor diet and too much stress.

-Acupuncture and herbs for toning these organs and eliminating heat and phlegm will eliminate the cause of the dizziness.
-In the meantime, specific acupoints can have a nearly immediate effect to directly relieve discomfort, promoting a natural cure for vertigo.
+Acupuncture and herbs that tone these organs and eliminate heat and phlegm will eliminate the cause of the dizziness.
+In the meantime, specific acupoints can have a nearly immediate effect on directly relieving discomfort, promoting a natural cure for vertigo.

-A study from a hospital in Taiwan used acupuncture to treat vertigo and vertigo.
+A study from a hospital in Taiwan used acupuncture to treat vertigo.
 The results convincingly showed an immediate improvement in symptoms.

 A study of 60 patients admitted to the emergency department with dizziness for various reasons, including Meniere’s disease and BPPV, showed that acupuncture treatment provides immediate symptom relief and is a good alternative to vertigo caused by various causes.